tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 2. In practice, operators use 1024 bit FFDHE groups, since this is the maximum size that is widely supported.
 This leaves only a small security margin vs. the current discrete log record, which stands at 795 bits.
+(TODO try to find an authoritative source)

 3. Expanding on the previous point, a handful of very large computations would allow cheaply decrypting a relatively large fraction of FFDHE traffic.